 Students in good academic standing who have not enrolled in the College of Nursing within the last semester must notify the Director of Admissions/Registrar in writing of intent to return.
 An interview with the Director of Admission/Registrar and the Student Finance Representative may be required.
-Reenrollment will be based on space available.
+Reenrollment will be based on space available in the course and the course placement policy.

-An individual who has officially withdrawn or has been dismissed may apply for readmission a maximum of 2 times by submitting a letter of request to the President of the College.
+An individual who has officially withdrawn or has been dismissed may apply for readmission by submitting a letter of request to the President of the College.
 An interview with the Dean of the appropriate program is required.
 The individual will provide rationale for readmission and evidence of probable ability to complete the program satisfactorily.
 Following the required interview, on the recommendation from the Dean of the appropriate program, the Admissions and Progression Committee, or Graduate Committee for graduate students, will act on the request.
 The individual has the opportunity to attend the meeting of the Admission and Progression Committee/Graduate Committee with his/her former advisor, the College Counselor, or other member of the College faculty.
 The support person's role is limited to moral support, and the support person is not allowed to speak at the meeting.
 Recording of the meeting is not allowed.
-Readmission will be based on individual consideration of previous performance, space available and the clinical course placement policy.
-The decision of the Admission and Progression Committee/Graduate Committee/Graduate Committee is final.
+Readmission will be based on individual consideration of previous performance, space available and the course placement policy.
+The decision of the Admission and Progression Committee/Graduate Committee is final.
+The maximum number of times a student can apply for readmission is two.